 Bachelor of Fine Arts in Fashion with a Concentration in Fashion Design

 This business-oriented major exposes students to styles and trends in international fashion.
-Study abroad programs may take students anywhere from Paris to Hong Kong.
+Junior students are encouraged to complete internships in the NYC fashion industry.
 Courses address textiles, draping and illustration.

 Bachelor of Fine Arts in Painting/Printmaking

 Either painting or printmaking, or a combination of the two, may be emphasized in this program.
 Studio space is available to painters, and specialized facilities for lithography and screen printing are available to printmakers.